MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 # Overview of exposure insights and secure score

-Exposure insights in [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) continuously aggregates security posture data and insights across workloads, into a single pipeline.
+Exposure insights in [Microsoft Security Exposure Management](microsoft-security-exposure-management.md) continuously aggregate security posture data and insights across workloads, into a single pipeline.
 Exposure insights provide rich context around the security posture state of your asset inventory.

-CISOs, security decision makers, risk owners, and security/partner teams can leverage insights and context to manage exposure risk across the entire organization, and to prioritize security efforts and investment.
+Chief Information Security Officers (CISOs), decision makers, risk owners, and security teams can use security insights and context to manage exposure risk across the entire organization, and to prioritize security efforts and investment.

 Exposure insights include security events, recommendations, metrics, and initiatives.
 These components build on each other to provide granular context around security posture state.
 Insights enable you to: